sangupta/greplin/README.md

 	own license terms.
 See the distribution libraries or the project documentation for more details.

-	Licensed under the Apache License, Version 2.0 (the "License");
-	you may not use this file except in compliance with the LICENSE as included in the distribution.
+	The entire source is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the LICENSE as included in the distribution.
 You may obtain a copy of the License at

 		http://www.apache.org/licenses/LICENSE-2.0